Water Quality Updates

-New water plant now supplying filtered water to campus
+MSU's water plant supplies filtered water to campus

 While campus water is safe to drink and tested regularly, naturally occurring minerals in the groundwater that supplies MSU’s water system sometimes result in complaints about its aesthetic qualities.
 MSU leaders listened to those concerns, and in 2018 began constructing a $21 million treatment plant that will remove the minerals before the water is sent to most north campus buildings.

 Campus water continues to be treated with chlorine to disinfect it, fluoride to promote strong teeth and bones, and phosphate to protect pipes against corrosion, all of which are standard in municipal water systems nationally.
 The source of campus' water system, more than a dozen groundwater wells on south campus, also remains unchanged.

 In addition to the improvements created by the water treatment plant, the new water tower offers cost savings to the university by eliminating the need for high-service water distribution pumps.
 It also enhances reliability by providing gravity-produced pressurized water, even in the event of an electrical disruption, aiding firefighting efforts during a power outage.
 The treated water also reduces sediment accumulation in the distribution system and building water softeners.